-Cerasis continues our series on LTL shipping by making sure you are aware of what factors make up LTL freight rates.
-The better you understand what goes into Less than truckload freight rates, the easier it is for you to manage expectations as well as prepare your freight shipment processes to get the longest term savings on resources and costs in your transportation department.
+The better you understand what goes into Less than truckload (LTL) Shipping rates, the easier it is for you to manage expectations as well as prepare your LTL shipping processes to get the longest-term savings on resources and costs in your transportation department.

-Because of the variety of the factors that make up LTL freight rates, you have more options and thus make less than truckload freight shipping an attractive mode of choice for many shippers to gain more control, flexibility, and visibility into their freight management.
+Because of the variety of factors that make up LTL freight rates, you have more options and thus make an attractive mode of choice for many shippers to gain more control, flexibility and visibility into their freight management.

-LTL shipments typically weigh between 151 and 20,000 lbs.
-LTL carriers will usually apply a discount on shipments as the freight moves up in weight, meaning there are various “weight break” discounts an LTL carrier may give.
+LTL shipments typically weigh between 151 and 20,000 pounds.
+LTL carriers will usually apply a discount on shipments as the freight moves up in weight, meaning there are various “weight break” discounts an may give.
 Shipments larger than 5 pallets can still ship with an LTL carrier but these moves are normally considered volume moves and are spot quoted by the carrier’s rate department.

-Less than truckload freight rates can be very confusing.
-Unlike truckload which has rates usually based on a per-mile rate or a price per-hundredweight plus a fuel charge, many factors regulate LTL rates which will most definitely impact the cost of a shipment.
+Less-than-truckload freight rates can be very confusing.
+Unlike truckload which usually has rates based on a per-mile rate or a price per-hundred weight plus, a fuel charge, many factors regulate which will most definitely impact the cost of a shipment.

-In most cases, drivers start the day by loading up and heading out to make deliveries first, then begin making pickups once the trailer has been emptied for a return to the terminal for sorting and delivery next day; thus, most pickups are made in the afternoon and most deliveries are performed in the morning.
+In most cases, drivers start the day by loading up and heading out to make deliveries first, then begin making pickups once the trailer has been emptied for a return to the terminal for sorting and delivery next day.
+Therefore, most pickups are made in the afternoon and most deliveries are performed in the morning.

-- Classification of Freight.
-Every piece of freight has a classification within the LTL world and classification is a big driving force to make up LTL rates.
-Classes are published in the National Motor Freight Classification (NMFC) book by National Motor Traffic Association.
+- Classification of Freight: Every piece of freight has a classification within the LTL world and classification is a big driving force to make up LTL rates.
+Classes are published in the National Motor Freight Classification (NMFC) book by the National Motor Traffic Association.
 NMFTA has established 18 different classes ranging from 50 to 500.
-The class is determined by product density, value, stow-ability, handling, and liability.
+The freight class is determined by product density, value, stow-ability, handling, and liability.
 Lower classes represent very dense freight that is difficult to damage and is easy to handle.
 Lower classes have lower rates.
 Conversely, higher classes represent lighter / less dense freight that typically takes up more space.
 The higher the class, the higher the rate will be.
-For additional information on freight, classification make sure you check out our next blog post in this series on what determines LTL freight class.
+For additional information on freight classification make sure you check out our next blog post in this series on LTL freight class and DIM pricing updates.

-- Distance.
-Typically, the longer the haul, the higher the price per-hundred weight will be.
+- Distance: Typically, the longer the haul, the higher the price per-hundred weight.
 Many LTL carriers only serve a specific geographic region so you must consider how many zip codes a carrier services directly.
 If a shipment is sent to a location outside a carrier’s normal service area, the trucking company will transfer the shipment to another LTL carrier for final delivery.
 This is called interlining, a practice that may result in higher costs due to lower discounts and higher minimum charges.

-- Base Rates.
-All LTL carriers establish their own base rates.
-These rates are quoted per 100 pounds (aka – CWT), and will vary from carrier to carrier and from lane to lane.
+- Base Rates: All carriers establish their own base less than truckload rates.
+These rates are quoted per 100 pounds (aka – CWT) and will vary from carrier to carrier and from lane to lane.
 The CWT calculation is based on the freight classification.
 A good fact to point out is carriers will modify their base rate depending on their need for additional volume and increase gross costs for lanes where they have a good balance between trucks and freight.

 - Minimums: The pricing within LTL rates that is increasing the fastest with LTL carriers is the absolute minimum charge (AMC).
 This minimum charge is the charge below which a carrier simply will not go.
 Carriers are constantly requesting a 2-3% increase on contract rates, but $5 increases in the minimum charge.
 If the minimum charge is $70.00, a $5 increase equates to a 7.1% increase.
 Carriers are doing this because the costs a carrier experiences for a minimum charge shipment far exceeds the costs they experience for heavier shipments

-- Negotiated discounts: For companies looking for relief from high shipping costs and market volatility, a professional, third party logistics (3PL) provider or even a large shipper can save an extra 18 to 25% off already heavily discounted LTL rates if they routinely make multiple shipments to multiple locations and work with numerous freight carriers.
+- Negotiated discounts: For companies looking for relief from high shipping costs and market volatility, a professional, third-party logistics (3PL) provider or even a large shipper can save an extra 18-25% off already heavily discounted LTL rates if they routinely make multiple shipments to multiple locations and work with numerous freight carriers.
 For every $100,000 in freight costs, that’s an extra $18,000 to $25,000 in savings.
 How can a 3PL lower freight costs beyond a company’s existing discounts?
-By negotiating additional discounts based on the 3PL’s or shipper’s relationship, reputation, and volume business with established carriers.
+By negotiating additional discounts based on the 3PL’s or shipper’s relationship, reputation and volume business with established carriers.

-If you lack the specifics of your freight as it relates to the above information, it could lead to a 25-40% increase in your freight charge.
+If you lack the specifics of your freight as they relate to the above information, it could lead to a 25-40% increase in your freight charge.
 Fortunately, the unnecessary costs are avoidable.
-Getting to know these 10 characteristics of LTL freight rates will help you control costs.
+Getting to know these 10 characteristics of LTL shipping rates will help you control costs.
 If you are currently having issues with rising rates or are having trouble managing LTL freight efficiently, please reach out to us for a consultation and analysis of your LTL freight practices so we may offer solutions.